Beijing Television Cultural Center fire: Cause

 The Beijing Municipal Fire Brigade confirmed that the cause of fire was the illegal use of highly explosive fireworks at the construction site.
-CCTV later apologized to the public for the inconvenience, mainly traffic re-direction, they caused.
+CCTV later apologized to the public for the inconvenience, mainly, the traffic re-direction they caused.
 The Fire Brigade said that the fire began on the building's roof and spread to the lower floors, fed by high winds.
 Toxic fumes and a lack of working sprinklers were said to have hampered efforts to extinguish the fire.

 An amateur video that was uploaded on the Internet showed the fire starting after a shell from the fireworks landed on the roof of the uncompleted construction.
 One CNN report noted that "the top of the building was exploding".
 Another observed that the fire spread quickly and that the tower was completely engulfed in flames within less than 13 minutes.
 "It was obvious that there was a lot of debris on site, [which] ignited very quickly".

 Investigation

+Preliminary investigations, as reported on 14 February 2009, revealed that after the fire was started by the fireworks, the external wall insulation cladding continued to burn due to the material's susceptibility to catch fire.
+The material used was on the approved list of construction materials, and the city authorities had begun reevaluating the material for construction purposes.
+The investigation team observed that the fire damaged mainly the outer walls with majority of the interior and the structural integrity of the building largely unaffected.

 No detailed damage estimate was released.
 The hotel is insured for US$220 million, with the actual amount of the payout to be decided after the police investigation ends.
 Immediately after the fire, seventeen people were detained, including the head of construction of the CCTV headquarters site, three additional CCTV staffers, the driver who transported the fireworks, four persons who helped guide the shipment to evade police checkpoints, and eight employees of the fireworks company who set off the display.

 According to Caijing, the actual cost of the fireworks display was CNY350,000; however, CCTV was billed 1 million for it by a legal entity controlled by Xu Wei, the construction manager.
 Xu himself is alleged to have received a commission of CNY80,000.

 State media announced in early February 2010 that 71 people were being held responsible for the building fire, including head of CCTV Zhao Huayong, who retired in May 2009; the State Council had evaluated direct economic losses at 163.83 million yuan (US$23.99 million).
 Of the 71 held responsible, 27 would not be prosecuted but would suffer party and administrative disciplinary measures.
 Zhao would receive an administrative demotion along with a severe warning from the CCP.
 In late February, AFP cited an official in Beijing Number Two Intermediate Court who confirmed 23 people have been charged in the incident.
 Xu Wei is among those due to be tried, according to state media.